Fasted vs Overfed State (Updated: 2.15.17)

 - Add sea salt to your drinks.
 Insulin retains water so when fasting we excrete salt and water.
 Adding salt helps guard against fatigue and lack of energy (Guide to IF, 13)

 - For longer fasts (3-5 days) you can add bone broth and bulletproof coffee to help with satiety.
-Although this is not a pure fast, you will still receive most of the benefit of fasting (Guide to IF, 18)
+Although this is not a pure fast, you will still receive most of the benefits of fasting (Guide to IF, 18)

 - For longer fasts, the week prior to the fast get into ketosis first.
 This will help ease the transition to fasting through your ability to up-regulate fat metabolizing hormones (Guide to IF, 16).